Shadow King: Muir Island saga

-The Shadow King resurfaced many years later in the body of deceased FBI agent Jacob Reisz when Storm had been sent back to childhood by the Nanny and woke up with amnesia.
-Forge used meditation to enter the astral plane, discovering that Storm was still alive but at the cost of his cybernetic arm.
-When the Shadow King tried to claim the child, he was questioned about his motives, at which point he killed a man and framed Storm.
-On Muir Island, the telepath Legion used Cerebro to look for Storm and the other X-Men when the Shadow King attacked and possessed him; he also controlled Moira MacTaggert and Valerie Cooper, after which he sent Valerie Cooper to kill Mystique.
+The Shadow King resurfaced during the "Muir Island Saga" many years later in the body of deceased FBI agent Jacob Reisz when Storm had been sent back to childhood by the Nanny and woke up with amnesia.
+On Muir Island, he also controlled Moira MacTaggert and Valerie Cooper, after which he sent Cooper to kill Mystique.
+Shadow King attacked and possessed the telepath Legion and used Cerebro to look for Storm.

 The Shadow King set a trap to capture Storm.
-Her youth gave her less control of her mutant powers, and when he tried to possess her mind she involuntarily hit him with a lightning bolt, but he soon found her with Gambit.
+When he tried to possess her mind she involuntarily hit him with a lightning bolt, and he soon found her with Gambit.
 They worked together to fight him, escaping with the Shadow King's hounds in pursuit.
 Mystique defeated Valerie Cooper and impersonated her, appearing on television to report Mystique's death.
-Part of Carol Danvers separated from Rogue and traveled to Muir Island, where she was forced to fight Legion and Moira MacTaggert, when she emerged from the Siege Perilous in the X-Men's former Australian hideout.
+Part of Carol Danvers separated from Rogue and traveled to Muir Island, where she was forced to fight Legion and Moira MacTaggert.
 Although she defeated them, she was possessed by the Shadow King.
 He compelled her to go to the Savage Land to find Rogue, but she was defeated on arrival by Magneto.
 The Shadow King, with his ambitious schemes, was afraid of being identified by other telepaths.
 He needed a nexus between the astral and psionic planes to generate a disturbance which would affect other telepaths.
 Polaris' powers had been recently altered by Zaladane, and he chose Polaris as his nexus.